intel-iot-devkit/how-to-code-samples/earthquake-detector/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create an earthquake detector that:
+Using a compatible Intel-based platform, this project lets you create an earthquake detector that:

 - senses motion using a digital accelerometer.
 - checks live earthquake data, using the USGS API.